apache/trafficserver/doc/reference/plugins/header_rewrite.en.rst

 ---------------

-The condition flags are optional, and you can combine more than one into a comma separated list of flags.
+The condition flags are optional, and you can combine more than one into a comma-separated list of flags.
 Note that whitespaces are not allowed inside the brackets::

   [NC]  Not case sensitive condition (when applicable) [NOT IMPLEMENTED!]